rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 Finally, the app and its container **MUST** be removed from memory and have other resources released as well.

-Apps may optionally implement the Lifecycle.ResourceDeallocator API for more control over app suspension.

 ## 3. Lifecycle State Transitions
 **TODO**: write words about only one transition will be called on an app at a time...